Team-Cyfer-Trace/Stegacrypt/Tackle_Mini_CTF.md

 ### 🏆 **How to Win**
 - Submit your solution to cyfertrace@gmail.com or comment on our **LinkedIn post**.
 - Include a brief description of your extraction process to earn bonus points!

 ---

-### 📜 **Rules**
-1. Do not use StegaCrypt to extract the data.
-2. Be respectful of others and ethical in your approach.
-3. Have fun and challenge yourself!

----